Ernest Untermann

-Gerhard Ernest Untermann, Sr. (1864–1956) was a German-American seaman, socialist author, translator, newspaper editor.
+Gerhard Ernest Untermann, Sr. (November 6, 1864 – January 5, 1956) was a German-American seaman, socialist author, translator, and newspaper editor.
 In his later life he was Director of the old Washington Park Zoo in Milwaukee, a geologist, fossil hunter, and artist.

 Biography

 Early years

-Ernest was born in Brandenburg, Kingdom of Prussia on November 6, 1864.
+Ernest was born in what was then Soldin, Brandenburg, Kingdom of Prussia on November 6, 1864.
 He studied geology and paleontology at the University of Berlin.
-Upon graduation, he later recalled that he was "drafted into the great army of the unemployed before I had done a stroke of useful work.
+He later wrote that after graduating, he was "drafted into the great army of the unemployed before I had done a stroke of useful work.
 Society had trained me for intellectual tasks, but had failed to provide for employment."
-Untermann took work as a deckhand on a German steamer sailing to New York City, and thus he was exposed to America for the first time.
-Untermann subsequently took several trips around the world working on German, Spanish, and American sailing vessels.
-In the course of his nautical adventures, Untermann was shipwrecked three times, thus exposing him to life in the Philippine Islands and China firsthand.
-In the third incident, he narrowly escaped with his life when his own vessel went down in the North Sea.
+Untermann took work as a deckhand on a German steamer sailing to New York City, thus bringing him to America for the first time.
+He subsequently made several trips around the world, working on German, Spanish, and American sailing vessels.
+In the course of his nautical adventures, he was shipwrecked three times, which exposed him to life in the Philippine Islands and China.
+In the third incident, he narrowly survived when his own vessel went down in the North Sea.

-Following these events, Untermann was briefly in the German military, an interlude which he later recalled to be decisive in his political radicalization:
+Following these events, Untermann served briefly in the German military, an interlude which he recalled as decisive in his political radicalization:

 "I had learned the truth of economic determinism and of the class struggle without knowing these terms.
 But I still clung to the illusion of patriotism.
 The drillmasters of Billy the Versatile cured me of that.
 The class line in all its brutal nakedness became visible to me.
 The tyrannical and insolent arrogance of the demigods with shoulder straps roused my spirit of independence to its climax.
 An affront, a blow, a courtmartial, closed my military career and fixed in my mind one aim — the abolition of the ruling class."

-Untermann briefly returned to the University of Berlin for post graduate courses, but later said this only "showed me the rottenness of the intellectual elite of Germany."
-Still, it was at this time that Untermann first came into contact with the Social Democratic newspaper Vorwärts ("Forward") and various other Marxist books and leaflets, which gave concrete political form to his emerging radicalism.
+Untermann returned to the University of Berlin for post graduate courses, but later said this only "showed me the rottenness of the intellectual elite of Germany."
+Still, it was at this time that he came into contact with the Social Democratic newspaper Vorwärts ("Forward") and various other Marxist books and leaflets, which gave concrete political form to his emerging radicalism.

-Untermann emigrated to America and joined the merchant marine, spending the next 10 years on board ships plying the South Seas trade routes.
-He became a US citizen in 1893.
+Untermann immigrated to America and joined the United States Merchant Marine, spending the next ten years on board ships plying the South Seas trade routes.
+He became a U.S. citizen in 1893.

 Socialist years

 Untermann was a member of the Socialist Labor Party of America (SLP) in the 1890s before leaving to join the Socialist Party of America (SPA).

-Untermann was a regular contributor to Algie Simons' dissident SLP newspaper The Workers Call, published in Chicago.
-When Simons moved to Chicago to assume the editorship of International Socialist Review in 1900, a monthly published by the pioneer American Marxist publishing house, Charles H. Kerr & Co., Untermann became a frequent contributor to that publication as well.
-Untermann earned his keep as an associate editor for J.A.
-Wayland's mass circulation socialist weekly, The Appeal to Reason in 1903.
+He was a regular contributor to Algie Simons' dissident SLP newspaper The Workers Call.
+When Simons moved to Chicago in 1900 to assume the editorship of International Socialist Review—a monthly published by the Marxist publishing house, Charles H. Kerr & Co.—Untermann became a regular contributor to that publication as well.
+In 1903 he worked as associate editor of J.A.
+Wayland's mass circulation socialist weekly, The Appeal to Reason.